ypaulsussman/mokko_v2/README.md

 ## What is it, why'd you build it, and why'd you build it like this?

 Great questions!
-You can get answers to all of those at -- in ascending order of detail/verbosity -- the (v1 repos)[https://github.com/ypaulsussman/mokko-web], the (lander)[https://www.suss.world/mokkogen], or the (about page)[https://www.suss.world/mokkogen].
+You can get answers to all of those at -- in ascending order of detail/verbosity -- the [v1 repos](https://github.com/ypaulsussman/mokko-web), the [lander](https://www.suss.world/mokkogen), or the [about page](https://www.suss.world/mokkogen).

 ## Cool; how do I run it locally?